 What’s more, coconut husks have to be expertly processed so they break down into “coco peat” fibers with the right water-holding, aeration, internal consistency, and durability for marijuana plants.
 The processing must be done using professional facilities, methods, and materials.
 If not, you see inferior coir that tends to become waterlogged or break down quickly, leading to drowning marijuana roots.

-During horticultural coco coir media manufacturing, husks and fibers must be washed and treated correctly or the finished product can cause unsolvable nutrients problems involving nitrogen, calcium, iron, magnesium, potassium, sodium, and chlorine.
+During horticultural coco coir media manufacturing, husks and fibers must be washed and treated correctly or the finished product causes severe feed program problems involving nitrogen, calcium, iron, magnesium, potassium, sodium, and chlorine.

 And coco coir must also be graded, packaged, shipped and stored correctly so it works well for your marijuana garden.